-Programming for children birth to five has been designed to equip children from low- income communities with the cognitive, language, physical, and social/emotional assets that facilitate school and life success.
+Programming for children from birth to seventeen has been designed to equip children from underserved communities with the physical, mental, and developmental assets that facilitate school and life success.
 Programming and support for school-aged children, tweens, and teens are also offered at Smart sites.

 Smart addresses the needs of every member of the family.
 Smart recognizes and builds on caregivers’ strengths.
 Caregivers have access to crisis intervention and family stabilization services.
 They are encouraged to set long- and short-term goals to improve their economic status and to overcome social challenges.
 Opportunities to enroll in adult education and career exploration programming are open to all Smart caregivers.